Industrial IoT

 Oil and Gas

-From upstream to downstream, the Bridgemeter architecture allows for the configuration of a variety of sensors and real-time data collection for decision support.
+From upstream to downstream, the Bridgemeter architecture allows for the configuration of a variety of sensors and real-time data collection to support decision-making.

 Process Industry

-Complete solution for all industrial demands with remote monitoring from mining to pulp, textiles, chemicals, steel, sugar and ethanol.
+Complete solution for all industrial demands with remote monitoring for industries ranging from mining to pulp and paper, textiles, chemicals, steel, sugar and ethanol.

 Energy

-From mobile diesel generators to substation monitoring, from wind generator conditions to billing and energy consumption.
+From mobile diesel generators to substation monitoring, from wind turbine condition tracking to energy billing and consumption.

 Industry 4.0

-Bridgemeter IIOT analyzes production cycles, making them more efficient and shorter, and with reduced maintenance costs necessary for modern industry.
+The Bridgemeter IIOT analyzes production cycles, making them more efficient and shorter, with reduced maintenance costs necessary for modern industry.

 Telecommunications

-Monitoring telecommunications equipment, preventing damage from undesirable conditions, such as power loss and malfunctions.
+Monitoring telecommunications equipment to prevent damage from undesirable conditions such as power loss and malfunctions.

 Agribusiness

-Real-time data collection at multiple points enables predictive and diagnostic analysis to anticipate decisions and prevent damage to agro-industrial processes.
+Collecting data from multiple points in real time allows for predictive and diagnostic analysis to anticipate decisions and prevent damage to agro-industrial processes.

 What are the advantages of the Industrial Internet of Things (IIoT)?

-The Industrial Internet of Things (IIoT) offers significant benefits, including increased operational efficiency, cost reduction, improved quality control, and data-driven decision-making .
+The Industrial Internet of Things (IIoT) offers significant benefits, including increased operational efficiency, reduced costs, improved quality control, and data-driven decision making .
 It integrates processes, improves safety, optimizes asset management, and promotes sustainability.

-Companies that embrace IIoT can gain a competitive advantage as they are better prepared to respond to changing market demands and operate efficiently.
+Companies that adopt the IIoT can gain a competitive advantage , as they are better prepared to respond to changes in market demands and operate efficiently.

-The difficulty until now was to materialize the solution to adapt to the Industrial Internet of Things (IIoT) and obtain these potential profits in an operation where IIoT is not its core business.
+The challenge until now has been to materialize a solution to adapt to the Industrial Internet of Things (IIoT) and obtain these potential profits in an operation where IIoT is not its core business.

-Business gains are achieved through increased operational efficiency and accelerated productivity, which results in less unplanned downtime, reduced travel, optimized efficiency and therefore profits.
+Business gains are achieved through increased operational efficiency and accelerated productivity, resulting in less unplanned downtime, reduced travel, optimized efficiency, and therefore, profits.

 The solution's success stories demonstrate operational and financial advantages, including reduced travel costs, reduced energy and water consumption, increased productivity, reduced operational risks, reduced labor, reduced downtime, and predictive and preventive analysis.